 ❤️ Heart Health Support

-Cumin’s hypolipidemic properties reduce blood triglycerides and arterial plaque formation.
-One study showed 75mg of cumin taken twice daily for 8 weeks significantly decreased unhealthy triglyceride levels.
-Magnesium and potassium further support healthy blood pressure.
+Cumin’s plant compounds help reduce blood triglycerides and prevent plaque buildup in arteries.
+One study found 75mg of cumin taken twice daily for 8 weeks significantly lowered unhealthy triglyceride levels.

-💪 Iron-Rich — Fights Anaemia
+💪 Iron-Rich — Fights Low Iron

 😴 Supports Sleep & Relaxation

-Essential oils in cumin have mild tranquilising properties.
-Cumin also contains melatonin — the sleep-regulating hormone — along with iron and magnesium important for healthy neurological function.
-Warm jeera water before bed may promote more restful sleep.
+The essential oils in cumin have mild calming properties.
+Cumin also contains melatonin — the hormone that regulates sleep — along with iron and magnesium that support healthy brain function.

-🛡️ Immune & Antimicrobial Support
+🛡️ Immune & Germ-Fighting Support

 Cumin in Ayurveda & Unani Medicine